-The Armoured Shrimp has a number of other common names including the Gabon or Cameroon Shrimp and the Giant Fan Shrimp.
+The African Fan Shrimp has a number of other common names including the Armoured, (Blue) Gabon or Cameroon Shrimp

-It is native to fast-flowing rivers of West Africa (Senegal to Congo) and possibly also northeastern South America (or that may be a different species,
+and the Giant Fan Shrimp.
+It is native to fast-flowing rivers of West Africa (Senegal to Congo).(Another freshwater shrimp species,

 Large for a shrimp, they grow to some 15cm (5 inches) - more like a crayfish than a shrimp.
 Natural colour varies from light blue,